Just like You (Keyshia Cole album)

-Just Like You is the second studio album by American singer Keyshia Cole.
-It was released by Geffen Records on September 24, 2007.
+Just like You is the second studio album by American singer Keyshia Cole.
+It was released by Geffen Records and Interscope Records on September 24, 2007.
 Cole started work on the project shortly after the release of her debut album, The Way It Is (2005).
 She consulted a variety of producers and songwriters to work with her on the album, including Missy Elliott, Bryan-Michael Cox, Scott Storch, Rodney Jerkins, The Runners, J. Wells, Pete Rock, and Soulshock.
-Guest vocalists include Elliott, Lil' Kim, Too $hort, Amina Harris, Anthony Hamilton, Young Dro, T.I., ***** Santana, and Piper.
+Guest vocalists include Elliott, Lil' Kim, Too $hort, Amina Harris, Anthony Hamilton, Young Dro, T.I., Chink Santana, and Piper.

-Upon release, Just Like You received mixed to positive reviews from music critics who considered it one of the better R&B albums of the year, but were critical with the abundance of ballads within the track listing.
+Upon release, Just Like You received mixed and positive reviews from music critics who considered it one of the better R&B albums of the year but was critical about the abundance of ballads within the track listing.
 She was also dubbed by some critics as the "princess of hip-hop soul".
 It was nominated for Best Contemporary R&B Album at the 50th Annual Grammy Awards that was held February 2008, but lost to Ne-Yo's Because of You (2007).
 As of December 2007, the album has been certified platinum in sales by the Recording Industry Association of America (RIAA) and remains Cole's highest-selling album to date with 1.7 million copies sold.

 Conception

 Cole started work on her second album shortly after the release of her debut album, The Way It Is.
-About the album, Cole says, "This album is more about you, inside, and how you need to get yourself together, rather than pointing at somebody else and saying, 'You don't treat me right, you don't do this.'
+Cole said about the album: "This album is more about you inside, and how you need to get yourself together, rather than pointing at somebody else and saying: 'You don't treat me right, you don't do this.'
 I'm truly lovin it, I listen to it myself.
 The last album, I didn't really listen to until I went on tour.
-[Because] when you listen to your own experience, it's like, I don't wanna hear it anymore.
+When you listen to your own experience, it's like, I don't want to hear it anymore.
 I do write from my personal experiences, but I think it's very important to young women."